conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 </TabItem>
 </Tabs>

-### Kafka Provider
+### Kafka provider
-This section lets you configure the Kafka Provider for this KafkaCluster.
+This section lets you configure the Kafka provider for this KafkaCluster.

 **Confluent Cloud**
-Provide your Confluent Cloud details to get additional features in Console:
+Provide your Confluent Cloud details to get additional features in Platform:
 - Confluent Cloud Service Accounts support
 - Confluent Cloud API Keys support